GeoscienceAustralia/BAL/_sources/docs/userguide/background.rst.txt

 direction, we consider the neighbouring cells up to 100 metres from the site.
 We calculate the BAL for each neighbouring cell with regards to the site based on the neighbouring cell's:

 * vegetation type
 * upslope or downslope orientation and grade (slope)
 * its distance to the site

-The final calculated BAL falls into one of the following categories:
+The calculated BAL falls into one of the following categories:
 12.5, 19, 29, 40, 100, where 100 represents Fire Zone (FZ).

 .. note:: Where the downslope is greater than 20 degrees and there is